7 Northern Spain Itineraries - from 5 days to 2 weeks

 Finally, as usual, we say goodbye in Galicia.
 First with a walk in A Coruña through the longest seaside promenade in Europe all the way to the Hercules Tower, oldest Roman lighthouse still working.
 Then, diving into the medieval times that made Santiago de Compostela one of the most important cities of Christian Europe.

-1-week History-focused trip
+1-week history-focused trip

 Northern Spain is full of nature, culture, and cuisine, no matter where you go.
 However, it’s also a land with a deep history, and one that’s quite unique on the Iberian peninsula. and the chronicles here go back centuries.